Frequently asked questions

 Visit The Graduate School online or call 919-962-7772.
 The Graduate School’s Twitter account, Facebook account and Instagram account highlight information from and for Carolina’s graduate education community.
 The Graduate School’s administrative building is located at 200 Bynum Hall, 222 E. Cameron Avenue; appointments are encouraged before visiting.

 Visit The Graduate School for information like resources and support for graduate and professional students, funding opportunities, where to live and more.

 What is the Graduate Student Center?

-The Graduate Student Center is a central space for graduate and professional students from all disciplines and departments.
+The Graduate Student Center (GSC) is a space for graduate and professional students from all disciplines and departments together.
 The GSC, part of The Graduate School, hosts interdisciplinary seminars, professional development activities and more.
 The GSC is located at 211A W. Cameron Avenue.
-Visit gradschool.unc.edu/studentlife/resources/gsc/ for more information.

 How can I get involved on campus?

 Carolina has more than 900 student organizations.
 Visit Heel Life and filter by the Graduate/Professional category to find a selection of professional and recreational groups.

 The Graduate and Professional Student Government (GPSG) is the governing and advocating body for graduate and professional students at Carolina.
 The GPSG connects graduate and professional students by providing funds for travel grants and departmental events; hosting campus-wide academic, social and volunteer events; and building community across programs and departments.

 The Carolina Union Activities Board (CUAB) enhances life at Carolina through programming and events for the entire University community.
 CUAB is committed to expanding activities that address graduate needs and interests, and to recruiting graduate students who are interested in contributing their thoughts and ideas to make programming and events relevant and inclusive for graduate students.